t-web/config/README.md

 ---
 A fast, simple multi-format configuration loader with __no dependencies*__.

 Allows you to load configurations from multiple directories, and in several different formats including _PHP Arrays_, _JSON_, _YAML_, and _INI_.
-Directory path placeholders allow you to assign dynamic paths based on environment or location, and an optional caching mechanism can speed up loading exponentially.
+Directory path placeholders allow you to assign dynamic paths based on environment or location, and an optional caching mechanism can speed up loading drastically.

 \* YAML parsing requires `symfony/yaml`